 What Correct Repair Looks Like

-Repointing Prairie School masonry requires lime-dominant mortar matched to the original specification.
+Repointing Prairie School masonry requires lime-dominant mortar matched to the original specification, as detailed in NPS Preservation Brief 2.
 The Roman brick of the Prairie period is relatively soft.
 Portland cement mortar harder than the brick transfers freeze-thaw stress into the brick face and causes spalling at the joint edges.
 This damage is irreversible.
-For a full explanation of mortar compatibility on historic masonry, see our post on the difference between masonry and concrete materials.

 The raked joint profile must be replicated at the correct depth.
 A joint that is 1/4 inch too shallow reads as wrong from the street.
 Matching the horizontal joint recess is not optional on these homes.